FREQUENTLY ASKED QUESTIONS

 • A $5.00 delinquency fee and 1.5% of the balance administrative fee will be placed on your City Services account if the fees are not paid by the end of the due date month.

-Redmond’s population and growth continues to outpace the City’s ability to keep up with services, particularly public safety.
-We currently have a population of around 28,500 and our sworn officer count is 38, 8 officers less than the recommended number for our city’s size.
+The City has been working to right-size the staffing level in our Police Department.
+Since 2013, we have added eight officers.
+However, our population and growth continues to outpace the City’s ability to keep up with services, particularly public safety.
+Our current population is around 28,500 and our sworn officer count is 38, 8 officers less than the recommended number for a city of our size.

-13. We are not alone – 11 cities in Oregon have approved a Public Safety fee.
+14. We are not alone in our financial challenges – many cities in Oregon have approved fees to help support General Fund Services

 Have additional questions?
 Please email email@example.com